Billionaire Profile

 In-Depth Profile

 James Christopher Flowers was born in 1957 in Berkeley, California, and grew up in Wayland, Massachusetts.
-He demonstrated academic excellence early on, graduating magna cum laude from Harvard University with a degree in Applied Mathematics.
+He attended Wayland High School and demonstrated early aptitude in mathematics.
+He graduated magna cum laude from Harvard University with a degree in Applied Mathematics in 1979.

 Rise to Success